Skip navigation links

 Fortran unit number 22

-The time data file may be used for storing the computed flow field at the extra time levels required for second-order time differencing and/or Newton iteration.
-Currently by default, the extra time levels for second-order time differencing are stored in the .cfl file, and those for Newton iteration are stored in the .cft file and linked to the .cfl file.
+The time data file may be used for storing the computed flow field at the extra time levels required for second-order time differencing, Newton iteration, and/or dual time stepping.
+Currently by default, the extra time levels for second-order time differencing are stored in the .cfl file, and those for Newton iteration and dual time stepping are stored in the .cft file and linked to the .cfl file.
 Keywords in the TEMPORAL keyword block may be used to specify where the extra time levels should be stored.

 Keywords: IMPLICIT ORDER, NEWTON, TEMPORAL